YoonjungChoi/CMPE255_TEAM10/README.md

 * Visualize results of ROC courve.
 * Compare each models to find best results.
 * **Expectations: we would expect to have ROC courve on diverse models**

+# How to run

+1. make sure to save a dataset file "train.csv" and glove file "glove.6B.100d.txt"
+2. run code Final_Team10_Code.ipynb or Final_Team10_Code.py